SHPEUCF/apptutorial/_pages/assignments/Part1.md

 Let's continue coding up the Dashboard.
 Now that we did one part, the rest should be similar.

 1. The greeting is simple, just a "hello" and the user's name with the current date.
-But, we haven't configured anything regarding the database, so we're just gonna [hard code](https://www.reddit.com/r/ProgrammerHumor/comments/9lllxu/hard_coding/) it for now, same with the date.
+But, we haven't configured anything regarding the database, so we're just gonna [hard-code](https://www.reddit.com/r/ProgrammerHumor/comments/9lllxu/hard_coding/) it for now, same with the date.
 You can write whatever text you want along with the date.
 We will fix the date by the end of this exercise.

-1. Notice that the greeting on the app does not have background itself, it is placed on top of the background of the whole screen.
+1. First [notice that the greeting](#dashboard_final) on the app does not have background itself, it is placed on top of the background of the whole screen.
 For this we would need to style the outermost `View`.
 Create a new styling in the `styles` object for this, to keep everything organized.
-* backgroundColor: "0c0b0b"
+* backgroundColor: "0C0B0B"

 	Two things happen when you do this:
-	* We can't see any of the text (hint: use `color` to change the font color)
+	* We can't see any of the text.
+Fix this by changing the color of all texts using the color style.
+You can create a new style for each of the `Text`s or create a common style to be used for all `Text` and name is `textColor`.
-	* The background color only takes ~1/4 of the page Let's fix this by adding another style to the outermost `View`, `flex: 1`.
+	* The background color only takes ~1/4 of the page.
+Let's fix this by adding another style to the outermost `View`, `flex: 1`.

 	<div class="notice--info" markdown="1">
 	**What [flex](https://facebook.github.io/react-native/docs/flexbox.html) does is amazing**, but complicated at first sight.
 "It makes the component flexible and it will be sized proportional to its flex value" *from [React Native](https://facebook.github.io/react-native/docs/layout-props.html#flex)*.